 Create your ‘wish list’ – you can always pare it back later, but with a bit of reconfiguration, you may find there’s a way to deliver every element within the space available to you.

-The general guidance for the average square footage per person in an office is 150 sq feet – it is basically the space needed for any individual to work comfortably.
-However, if space allows, this can extend to 250 sq feet.
+The general guidance for the average square footage per person in an office is 150 square feet – this is considered the space needed for any individual to work comfortably.
+However, if space allows, this can extend to 250 square feet.

 Beyond this, other factors to consider when space planning are such elements as desk size, office storage, power supply availability, data cabling, and space for walkways/stairways.